Professor Angharad Beckett FRSA

-I am currently the Joint Director of the Centre for Disability Studies.
-This is one of the longest-established and best known Centres in its field, internationally.
+For many years I was the co-Director of the Centre for Disability Studies and it was a privilege to lead one of the longest-established and best known Centres in its field, internationally.
+I am still an active member of this Centre.
 We are an interdisciplinary network of researchers united in our commitment to undertaking work that challenges disabling barriers and helps build a more inclusive society.
 I am a founding member of the White Rose Studies in Ableism collaboration with colleagues at the universities of Sheffield and York and am a member of the Editorial Board for the leading US journal in Disability Studies 'Disability Studies Quarterly'.
-I am co-Chair of the Editorial Executive of the new International Journal of Disability and Social Justice, one of the Founding Editors of the international 'Journal of Disability Studies in Education' and an Executive Editor of Sociological Research Online.
+I am the Founder and co-Chair (Editor-in-Chief) of the Editorial Executive of the International Journal of Disability and Social Justice and one of the Founding Editors of the international 'Journal of Disability Studies in Education'.

 I am an experienced reviewer/assessor for various research funding bodies, having been a member of the Grant Assessment Panel for the ESRC and Norwegian Research Council.